Please enter an introduction for your blog post here.

 - Over twice as likely to study most languages.

-I am proud to say that our girls truly benefit from a tailored all-round educational experience at LHS and make friendships that truly last a life-time.
+I am proud to say that our girls truly benefit from a tailored all-around educational experience at LHS and make friendships that truly last a lifetime.